avierstr/amplicon_sorter/README.md

 - Check for bug: there is sometimes an error in the percentage of reads assigned per group (sometimes > 100%).
 This has no effect on the sorting or consensus made, only on the information how many reads are assigned.

 ### Release notes:

+2021/11/16:
+- fixed rarely occurring bug
+- program checks if a newer version of Amplicon_sorter is available.
+- fixed bug when entering a "path/infile.fastq" as input.
+The program crashed halfway with an error.
+Now it is possible to use a path as input.
+- changed the default for `--similar_species_groups`: the programs estimates the value from the dataset instead of the default value of 0.93.

 2021/09/21:
--fixed bug that is important for sorting closely related species. (was wrongfully removed in previous version)
+- fixed bug that is important for sorting closely related species. (was wrongfully removed in previous version)

 2021/09/11:
 - speed and memory improvement when sorting the compared reads for best matches